Updated November 25, 2025, Jan 19, 2026; Feb.. 3/26

 ______ ( I describe my true response)

-This means suffering the pain caused by your not approving of my point of view until it goes away by itself.
+This means suffering the pain, caused by your not approving of my point of view, until it goes away by itself.
 Amazing that the pain goes away so fast if I don’t try to fix it.
-I immediately see that my true response is two-fold: that just because I show you point of view doesn’t mean you’re obliged to see it; and that all of my self-expression carries my assessment of the gamble, almost always small, that I won’t be seen and that pain is the price of that gamble.
+I immediately see that my true response is two-fold: that just because I show you a point of view doesn’t mean you’re obliged to see it; and that all of my self-expression carries my assessment of the gamble, almost always small, that I won’t be seen and that pain is the price of that gamble.
 That makes my true pain very small, and worth the gamble.
 I wish I’d seen this when I first wanted to make new friends, or apply for jobs, or…

 Postscript